VirginPulsePublic/ansible-training-demo/README.md

 After you have these installed, in a new directory do the following steps:

-1 .Run “vagrant init” which will put a new file called “Vagrantfile” in that directory
+1. Run “vagrant init” which will put a new file called “Vagrantfile” in that directory
 2. Replace the contents of the Vagrantfile with the following:

 ```